Abdelrahman-Hatem/SQL-Project-chinook-db-Project/README.md

 ## 4. Tools Used

 - DB Browser for SQLite : Employed for managing the database and executing SQL queries.
+- Excel: Used for creating additional charts and graphs to complement the data analysis.

 ## 5. Data Overview